zimmermant/physics_with_smc/University_Physics-Intro_to_Mechanics/Teaching First Semseter University Physics with SageMathCloud.md

 <br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 ### Organization of This Document
-This document contains a series of links to interactive SageMath worksheets.
-Each worksheet shows how to use various features of SageMath you might use to teaching first semester high school physics.
+This document contains a series of links to interactive SageMath worksheets and Jupyter notebooks.
+Each worksheet shows how to use various features of SageMath in a calculus-based physics course or how to run VPython in SageMathCloud.

 ### Introduction to SageMath